rotundasoftware/cartero/README.md

 The Cartero Grunt Task also takes options that allow you to call your favorite preprocessing and minification tasks (e.g. compiling .scss, uglifying javascript, etc.).
 See below for a complete list of options for the Cartero task.

 Once you have configured the Cartero Grunt Task, you need to configure the Hook in your web framework.
 As of this writing there is only a Hook available for Node.js / Express, which is implemented as Express middleware.
-You just need to install the middleware, passing it your project directory (i.e. the `projectDir` option from the gruntfile configuration).
+You just need to install the middleware, passing it the path of your project directory (i.e. the `projectDir` option from the gruntfile configuration).

 ```javascript
 // app.js